Azure/azure-powershell/src/ResourceManager/TrafficManager/Commands.TrafficManager2/help/Disable-AzTrafficManagerEndpoint.md

 ### Example 2: Disable an endpoint by using the pipeline
 ```
-PS C:\>Get-AzureRmTrafficManagerEndpoint -Name "contoso" -Type ExternalEndpoints -ProfileName "ContosoProfile" -ResourceGroupName "ResourceGroup11" | Disable-AzureRmTrafficManagerEndpoint -Force
+PS C:\>Get-AzTrafficManagerEndpoint -Name "contoso" -Type ExternalEndpoints -ProfileName "ContosoProfile" -ResourceGroupName "ResourceGroup11" | Disable-AzTrafficManagerEndpoint -Force
 ```

 This command gets the external endpoint named Contoso from the profile named ContosoProfile in ResourceGroup11.
-The command then passes that endpoint to the **Disable-AzureRmTrafficManagerEndpoint** cmdlet by using the pipeline operator.
+The command then passes that endpoint to the **Disable-AzTrafficManagerEndpoint** cmdlet by using the pipeline operator.
 That cmdlet disables that endpoint.
 The command specifies the *Force* parameter.
 Therefore, it does not prompt you for confirmation.